operator-framework/operator-sdk/doc/proposals/openshift-4.3/operator-testing-tool.md

 The “source of truth” for validation would need to be established such as which library the scorecard would use to perform CR/CSV/bundle validation.

 If no runtime tests are specified, then the scorecard would only run the static tests and not depend on a running cluster.

+Allow tests to declare a set of labels that can be introspected by the scorecard at runtime.

+Allow users to filter the set of tests to run based on a label selector string.

+Reuse apimachinery for parsing and matching.

 ### Risks and Mitigations